Coldqueen19/CavingGame/README.md

 ## 🚀 Installation & Setup
 1. Download the latest **Release** from the sidebar.
 2. Extract the ZIP file and follow the instructions in the "INSTRUCTIONS-IMPORTANT.txt" file.

+## NOTE
+The old variety ofsavefile is no longer supported foor the current version.
+For those who still wish to play with the legacy versions of this game a legacy folder has been added.
+All of the source code for past versions will be there, as well as a complete game.
+You can also find previous versions on the releases page, however V1.0.0 th game WILL NOT WORK.
+Instead use the ones provided in the legacy folder.